ArtifexSoftware/ghostpdl/doc/src/Use.rst

       --permit-devices=devicelist

-   ``devicelist`` is a list of devices known to Ghostscript, separated by the OS-specific path list separator (eg ':' on Linux, ';' on Windows and OS/2), which may be selected using the ``/OutputDevice`` key in a dictionary supplied to ``setpagedevice`` or the Ghostscript-specific extension PostSript operator ``selectdevice``.
+   ``devicelist`` is a list of devices known to Ghostscript, separated by the OS-specific path list separator (eg ':' on Linux, ';' on Windows and OS/2), which may be selected using the ``/OutputDevice`` key in a dictionary supplied to ``setpagedevice``.
 The device names must be as they are known to Ghostscript (use ``gs --help`` for a list).
 Attempting to select a device not on this list will result in an ``invalidaccess`` error.
 For convenience the single character '``*``' may be used to permit any device.

    In addition some devices have parameters which are inherently unsafe (e.g. the IJS device's ``IjsServer`` parameter).
 Attempting to alter these parameters after ``SAFER`` is active will result in an ``invalidaccess`` error.
 These parameters can only be set from the command line when ``SAFER`` is selected.